terminator2299/URL-Santa/README.md

 ## Usage

+1. **User Registration/Login**:
+   - Register a new account or log in to existing account
+   - User sessions are maintained for convenience

-1. **Basic URL Shortening**:
+2. **Basic URL Shortening**:
    - Enter a URL in the input field
-   - Click "Check URL" to validate
+   - Click "Go" to validate and shorten
-   - Click "Shorten URL" to generate a short link
+   - Get your shortened URL and QR code

-2. **Password Protection**:
+3. **Password Protection**:
    - Enable password protection using the checkbox
    - Set a password for your shortened URL
    - Share the shortened URL with others
    - Recipients will need to enter the password to access the original URL

-3. **QR Code**:
+4. **QR Code**:
-   - After validating a URL, a QR code will be generated
+   - After shortening a URL, a QR code will be generated
-   - Click "Download QR" to save the QR code
+   - Click "Download QR" to save the QR code image

 ## API Endpoints

 - `GET /`: Main application interface
+- `GET /register`: User registration page
+- `POST /register`: Register new user
+- `GET /login`: User login page
+- `POST /login`: Authenticate user
+- `GET /logout`: Logout user
 - `GET /check`: Validate a URL
 - `POST /shorten`: Create a shortened URL
 - `GET /{short_code}`: Redirect to original URL
 - `POST /verify-password/{short_code}`: Verify password for protected URLs

+## Deployment

+### Vercel Deployment

+1. Push your code to GitHub
+2. Connect your repository to Vercel
+3. Set the following environment variables in Vercel:
+   - `MONGODB_URL`: Your MongoDB Atlas connection string
+4. Deploy!

+The `vercel.json` file is already configured for FastAPI deployment.

 ## Contributing